-In connection with its Regulation A offering, the the Company has entered into into

-a

-Contribution

-Agreement

-with

-Holmwood

-Capital,

-LLC

-("Holmwood"),

-a

-related

-party,

-whereby

-Holmwood's

-membership

-interests

-in in its seven properties will

-will be exchanged for 993,500 operating partnership ("OP") units in HC Gov of the seven properties.
-In addition, as of the colosing of the contribution, the contribution, the Company will enter into a tax protection agreement to indemnify Holmwood for any taxes resulting from a sale for a period of ten period of ten period of ten the closing.
-The number of OP Units, valued at \$10 cach, was determined by the Company's Asset Manager based on prevailing market rates.
+In connection with its Regulation A offering, the Company has entered into a Contribution Agreement with Holmwood Capital, LLC ("Holmwood"), a related party, whereby Holmwood's membership interests in its seven properties will be exchanged for 993,500 operating partnership ("OP") units in HC Gov. The Company will assume the indebtedness of the seven properties.
+In addition, as of the closing of the contribution, the Company will enter into a tax protection agreement to indemnify Holmwood for any taxes resulting from a sale for a period of ten years after the closing.
+The number of OP Units, valued at \$10 each, was determined by the Company's Asset Manager based on prevailing market rates.